shouryasimha/darknet/README.md

 ## Observations:

-1)If the image resolution is low, detecting small object classes becomes difficult for the images.
+1)If the image resolution is low, detecting small object is hard.

 2)After calculating anchor boxes, still the the small object class detection was not more than 50%

-3)Reducing the mini_vatch size = batch/subdivisions will increase the computation speed.
+3)Reducing the mini_batch size = batch/subdivisions will increase the computation speed.

 4)Weights with highest mAP should be chosen for best results.
 ## to calculate the mAP use command: